-Biden appears to confuse D-Day with Pearl Harbor Day during campaign event with Pennsylvania Gov. Wolf
+Biden camp denies ex-VP confused D-Day with Pearl Harbor Day during fundraiser

 CLICK HERE TO GET THE FOX NEWS APP

-Biden, 77, has a history of gaffes, including the latest last week where he said during an interview with Charlamagne tha God that African-American voters "ain't black" if they can't decide whether to vote for him or President Trump in November.
+Biden, 77, has a history of gaffes, including his statement during a radio interview with Charlamagne tha God last week that African-American voters "ain't black" if they can't decide whether to vote for him or President Trump in November.

-Representatives from the Biden campaign did not immediately return Fox News' request for comment Wednesday night.
+Earlier Wednesday, the Trump campaign's deputy director of communications, Zach Parkinson, tweeted about Biden's "D-Day" remark during his discussion with Wolf, saying: "All of this is wrong."